 At very least, a collector will ensure that there is no chance of tampering and the correct person is taking the test.

-Additionally, if in an attempt to pass the drug test, drinking lots of water or eating certain foods, can raise a red flag and result in additional drug testing.
+Additionally, if in an attempt to pass the drug test, a person drinks lots of water or eats certain foods, this can raise a red flag and result in additional drug testing.

 Can Flight Attendants Drink Alcohol?